 In 2014, I became co-founder of a unique approach to yoga and healing called ThaiVedic when Kimmana Nichols and Sebastian Bruno invited me to join them in developing a system that integrates Bodywork, Ayurveda and Yoga.
 This system is the realisation of our aspiration to offer education and share our accumulated knowledge of health and self-care from a holistic, traditional medicine perspective.
 My role has been to guide the yoga and structural therapy parts of our curriculum.

 In 2015, the German edition of my book “Yoga – Mit Kraft und Anmut leben” was published, and the third and expanded new edition was released in 2019.
-The English edition, “Yoga – Living with Strength and Grace” is planned for release on my website in 2020.
+The English edition, “Yoga – Living with Strength and Grace” is planned for release on my website.

 It was actually the process of writing that inspired the name Strength & Grace Yoga to describe my approach to yoga.
 Strength & Grace Yoga is Anusara plus…everything that interests Barbra!